/ Chartiers Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a lasting condition, you may be eligible for further compensation under Pennsylvania law.
-These payments are designed to compensate for the ongoing effects of your injury on your future employment potential.
+If your occupational accident causes a long-term impairment, you may be eligible for ongoing financial support under Pennsylvania law.
+These entitlements are intended to account for the lasting impact of your injury on your capacity to earn a living.

 Types of permanent disability benefits: